y-f-li/AI-Movie-Recommender/README.md

 - **the app does not query the RDF graph at runtime**
 - all factual answers come from the local prebuilt artifacts and local dictionaries
+- This design allows the app to be uploaded in its entirety onto a remote repository and be shared.
+This was not previously possible due to the massive size of the RDF graph.
+The reduction of the overall size of the app also allows future possibility of deployment and hosting the app completely online.
 ---

 ## 2. Install and run